 Are you asking yourself why you should hire a writing coach?
 Wondering how a coaching relationship will benefit your writing?
 I hear you!
 Deciding to work with a writing coach—whether you’re looking for a fiction writing coach, a nonfiction writing coach, or a memoir writing coach—is a big step.

 When we’re in the throes of any writing project, we might find we need support.
 Of course, that support can come in many forms: among them, writing classes, workshops, and critique groups.

 So, why hire a writing coach?
 Perhaps the most important reason is this: No matter how terrific a teacher, workshop leader, or critique partner, none of them can give a writer the individual, expert attention a writing coach will deliver.

 Good news!
 When you’re considering hiring a writing coach, even if you’re fairly new to writing, it means you’re serious about moving forward toward your writing dreams!
-You’re ready to dedicate time to your craft and to bringing projects to completion.
+You’re ready to dedicate time to your craft and to bring your project to completion.

 I salute you.
 Just the fact that you’ve arrived at this place in your writing life is a significant milestone to be celebrated!

-Whether or not you’re prepared to dive in right now, though, I want to offer some insider knowledge about the benefits of working with a writing coach.
+Whether or not you’re prepared to take the leap right now, I’d love to offer some insider knowledge about the benefits of working with a writing coach.
 Consider this food for writerly thought!

 Here are 10 reasons a coach could be the best gift you can give yourself.

-1. By definition, your writing coach gives you and your writing focused, personal, one-on-one attention to you and your writing.
+1. By definition, your writing coach gives you and your writing professional, focused, personal, one-on-one attention.